DATA PRIVACY NOTICE

-Data Privacy Notice of the Parochial Church Council (PCC) of Lullington with Orchardleigh
+The Parochial Church Council (PCC) of Lullington & Orchardleigh Churches

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).

-The PCC of Lullington with Orchardleigh is the data controller (contact details below).
+The PCC of Lullington & Orchardleigh Churches is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 We use your personal data for the following purposes: –

-• To inform you of news, events, activities and services running at All Saints & St Mary’s;
+- To inform you of news, events, activities and services running at St Agatha’s;

 Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
 We will only share your data with third parties outside of the parish with your consent.